jon-harper/OmniBox/docs/assembly/side.md

       img: ../img/assembly/panels/side2.webp
       img_txt: Secure the fan.
     - txt: |
         2) Place the assembled side panel against the case body.
 Note that the top and bottom screw holes are not symmetrical.
-This fan will act as a second intake in the front, opposite the one on the Raspberry Pi tray.
+        <br>This fan will act as a second intake in the front, opposite the 40mm fan on the Raspberry Pi tray.
       img: ../img/assembly/panels/side3.webp
       img_txt: Position the panel.
     - txt: |
-        3) HSI: Fasten the panel with four (4) M3x6mm screws.<br>Stock: Fasten the panel with four (4) M3 x 8mm screws.
+        3) Fasten the panel in place with four (4) screws.
+        <br>HSI: M3 x 6mm
+        <br>Stock: M3 x 8mm
       img: ../img/assembly/panels/side4.webp
       img_txt: Fasten the panel in place.
 ---